-- 3.1 This Agreement sets out how we will provide the Home Care services you need and how you will receive Home Care services from us. - 3.2 We agree to provide you with the Home Care services contained in your Care Plan in accordance with the Aged Care Quality Standards. - 3.3 We will take all reasonable steps to comply with our obligations set out in this Agreement, except where you can and have agreed to exclude any of our duties to you.
-Any agreed exclusions will be added to Annexure B to this Agreement. - 3.4 In return, you agree to pay to us all Fees and Charges applicable to your Home Care services and honour your obligations to behave appropriately in accordance with the Rules and Regulations (Annexure E), to the extent within your control. - 3.5 If you do not sign this document, there will be a legal agreement with you on the terms and conditions set out in this Agreement should you accept services or assistance from us under your Home Care Package after receiving this document.
+- 3.1 This Agreement sets out how we will provide the Home Care services you need and how you will receive Home Care services from us. - 3.2 We agree to provide you with the Home Care services contained in your Care Plan in accordance with the Standards.
+We will comply with our responsibilities under the Code of Conduct (Annexure K).
+We have included a copy of the Code of Conduct in this Agreement, which describes how we, as your provider, and the people providing your care, must behave and treat you. - 3.3 If there are any matters that fall outside the standard terms of the agreement, they will be set out in Annexure B to this Agreement. - 3.4 In return, you agree to pay to us all Fees and Charges applicable to your Home Care services and honour your obligations to behave appropriately in accordance with the Rules and Regulations (Annexure E), to the extent within your control. - 3.5 If you do not sign this document, there will be a legal agreement with you on the terms and conditions set out in this Agreement should you accept services or assistance from us under your Home Care Package after receiving this document.